nextweekscode/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. returns the clostest route match in the component or its parents. primary use would be to construct nested paths. you jcan use routematch to access a match without rendering a route, this is dont by passing it the location arugment

 1. How would you explain form validation to someone who has never programmed before?
+This is so we can test to make sure things are working properly, if you have ever filled out a form and it told you it required something, this is form validation.

 1. In 1-2 sentences, define end to end testing.
+Helps to confirm that entire features work from the users perspective when using the actual application.

 ## Instructions